Grant Guidelines

 The James Foundation primarily makes grants to charitable organizations that have been recognized by the IRS as being descripts as Section 501(c)3 tax-exempt organizations based in the United States.

-The James Foundation has a goal of encouraging educational opportunities for youth graduating from DeKalb High School by offering three scholarships to graduating seniors.
+The James Foundation has a goal of encouraging educational opportunities through grants, scholarships, and other efforts to make advancements.

 Unfortunately, we must decline numerous worthy proposals each year because they do not fit in the Foundation’s grant giving focus or mission.
 This is not a reflection on the merit of the proposal and project.
 The Foundation will do its best to help recommend suitable funding alternatives.